How To Root Hoyas

 After you take your cuttings, remove the bottom leaves, and let the end stop dripping and get dry.
 You can dip the end in rooting hormone, but apparently I like to live dangerously because I never do, and have yet to have a cutting fail (knock on wood).
 The potting mix that I use is equal parts soil, perlite, and orchid bark, but you can use any kind of soil that you prefer that drains well.
 You never want a Hoya to have a soggy bottom.
 Also, make sure that the pot that you're going to put the cutting into is small.
 I generally use 2" pots to root my cuttings, but have used bigger if I had a bunch of the same type of cuttings to root.
 Next I make sure that the potting mix is thoroughly dampened, I used fish tank water to water most of my plants.
 Then I poke a hole into the mix, I usually just use a bamboo skewer, but really anything will do.
 After all of that, I just stick the cutting in so the area on the stem where I removed the two bottom leaves is in the potting mix, set it in front of the window, and water about once a week.
 You don't want the potting mix to stay constantly wet or the cutting will rot, but you need it to stay damp enough that the cutting will root.

-Now to get into propagating Hoya cuttings in water and why I am not a fan of it.
+Now to get into propagating Hoya cuttings in water and why I don’t always just do it this way.
 You can follow the same steps, except when you go to put the cutting in soil, you nix that step and place it in water instead.
 The upside is that you can actually see the roots forming and growing, which is pretty interesting.
 The cuttings will actually grow in water as well.
 Doesn't sound so bad does it?
-Well, the reason why I don't use this method is because the cutting puts out water roots.
-This means that when you put it in soil, the cutting has to then put out new roots to deal with the soil.
-This takes a while.
+Well, the reason why I don't always use this method is because once you put the cutting in potting mix it takes even longer to see new growth since the roots have to adapt to the change.
 I am not a patient person, so this method seems to take years, which means an additional couple of weeks.
 That translates to no new growth for a month or more.
+On the other hand, if a rooting isn’t doing well in potting mix I will plop it in some water, or if I receive cuttings from someone that aren’t looking the greatest, you guessed it, they go in water.

 Hopefully this information about how I root my Hoya cuttings has helped you, and given you the information that you were looking for.
 If not, then feel free to check out our Facebook group or page to ask more questions!